GRAND CASE BEACH CLUB

 St. Martin / Sint Maarten is famous for its healthy shark population.
 Sites with names like ‘Shark Hotel’ give the game away.
 Dive centres have Shark Awareness sites for those wanting to learn more about these magnificent creatures.
 There are several sites which are very popular with various species of shark.
 It is common to see Nurse sharks, Black Tips, Caribbean Grey Reef sharks and Hammerheads.
 Turtle Reef, needing no explanation, is considered one of the most diverse in the Caribbean.
 Two large pinnacles surrounded by an astonishing abundance of fish.
 Lots of large Hawksbill and Green Turtles, as well as Eagle Rays, Stingrays, huge Porcupine fish, schools of Snappers, Flying Gurnards, Jawfish, Sailfin Blennies and many more.

 St. Martin/Sint Maarten is just 10 miles wide and around 9 miles long.
 The island is surrounded by over 30 official dive sites, including 11 shipwreck sites.
-Most are in shallow water, some a shallow as 3 metres, up to around 30 metres.
-Many of the wrecks are in shallow water and within 30 metres of the shore.
+Most are in shallow water, 3 metres up to around 30 metres, some within 30 metres of the shore.
 There is easy to access the whole coast line, and ocean, around the island.
 Walls and reefs are all close to shore, on a volcanic island the drop-off is never far from shore.
 We offer accommodation around the island, so you are never far from the ocean or a dive centre.
 There is little or no current at most sites, although on some sections of coast there are some easy drift dives.
 There are some shore entry sites, but most diving is by boat, less than 15 minutes from shore.
 The different features and ocean conditions also mean a wide variety of “types” of dive, making each dive different and, regardless of ability, there will be lots of sites to suit divers of all levels from novices to the most experienced divers.
 You can snorkel from just about everywhere on the island.
 Many of the reefs and wrecks are shallow and close to shore – in warm clear water – a unique snorkelling experience.
 There are lots of snorkel excursions and dive boats welcome snorkellers.
 St. Martin / Sint Maarten has something for everyone who enjoys the ocean.

 Snorkellers will enjoy the easy conditions in the sheltered bays, beautiful shallow reefs, close to shore, with a wonderful variety of colourful tropical creatures, clearly visible from the surface.
 Many sites are great for divers and snorkellers to enjoy together.
 For families or groups of divers and non-divers, St. Martin is a good choice.
 The relaxed and safe atmosphere enable you to enjoy your holiday to the full.
 The reef is close to shore, so if you are snorkelling or diving you are not away for long and never far from shore.
 Snorkelling in warm, shallow water is a great way to introduce children to the wonderful underwater world.
 St. Martin/Sint Maarten has some wonderfully large, soft sand beaches, lots of water sports and many land-based activities for the whole family to enjoy.